 BS, Mathematics, University of Miami

-There, she previously served as director of the David C. Anchin Center and held the David C. Anchin Endowed Chair in Education Innovation; the Center promotes alliances and leverages resources to facilitate partnership efforts that support innovation and the advancement of teaching.
+Prior to that, Kersaint was the associate dean of academic affairs and research for the College of Education at the University of South Florida (USF) since 2011.
+There, she had also been a professor of mathematics education since 1998, the director of the David C. Anchin Center, and the David C. Anchin Endowed Chair in Education Innovation.
+The Center promotes alliances and leverages resources to facilitate partnership efforts that support innovation and the advancement of teaching.
 From 2006 to 2010, she served as coordinator of USF Undergraduate Education and chair of the General Education Council, a role with university-wide reach.

-Kersaint is also a well-respected scholar in mathematics education with an extensive publication and national and local service record.
-She has published four books and numerous refereed journal articles related to factors that influence mathematics teacher education and effective mathematics teaching, the mathematical teaching and learningof at-risk students, and the use of technology in teaching and learning mathematics.
-During her tenure at USF, she has served as the principal or co-principal investigator of approximately $30 million of National Science Foundation, U.S. Department of Education, and Florida Department of Education grants.
+Kersaint is a well-respected scholar in mathematics education with an extensive publication and national service record.
+She has published four books and numerous refereed journal articles related to factors that influence mathematics teacher education and effective mathematics teaching, the mathematical teaching and learning of at-risk students, and the use of technology in teaching and learning mathematics.
+During her tenure at USF, she served as the principal or co-principal investigator of approximately $30 million of National Science Foundation, U.S. Department of Education, and Florida Department of Education grants.

 Ellerbrock, C. R., Kersaint, G., Smith, J. J., & Kaskeski, R. (2016).Transforming teacher preparation for the transition years: A partnership-based STEM residency program.
 In P. B. Howell, J. Carpenter, & J. Jones (Eds.), Clinical Preparation at the Middle Level: Practices and Possibilities (2nd Volume of the Handbook of Resources in Middle Level Education).
 Charlotte, NC: Information Age Publishing.